netdata/blog/content/posts/cmocka-testing.md

 Believe it or not, this is where the complexity ramps up.

-The testing process was extended by introducing a layer of parametric testing on top of the CMocka test runner.
+The testing process was extended by introducing a layer of parametric testing on top of the cmocka test runner.
 The parametric testing walks through a space of parameter values and dynamically generates test definitions for each point.
-A CMocka testing group was built that repeatedly calls the same testing procedure, feeding the test definitions to the procedure as a shared state.
+A cmocka testing group was built that repeatedly calls the same testing procedure, feeding the test definitions to the procedure as a shared state.

 Our `web_api_testdriver` runs a large set of parameterized tests to check the overall processing of the HTTP request